• Skip to main content

 Consider that the spring butter of the traditional Alpine living Swiss was an orange color.
 Grass-fed spring butter today is at best deep yellow.

-K2 Cannot be Recycled by the Body like K1
+K2 Is Not Recycled by the Body like K1

-This means that stores can be quickly depleted with the very common and invisible deficiency of K2 occurring in as little as 7 days.
+This means that Vitamin K2 stores can be quickly depleted with invisible deficiency occurring in as little as 7 days.

-With the depletion of the soils, however, I did not feel certain that we could get enough K2 eating reasonable amounts of whole and even sacred foods from grass-fed sources like Traditional Societies would have by eating a similar diet.
+I did not feel certain that we could get enough K2 by eating reasonable amounts of whole and even sacred foods from grass-fed sources like Traditional Societies would have obtained by eating a similar diet.

-However, based on population studies and data obtained from Vitamin K2 doses given in clinical trials, it seems that 45 mcg/day would be the minimal dose for therapeutic effect.
+Based on population studies and data obtained from Vitamin K2 doses given in clinical trials, it seems that 45 mcg/day would be the minimal dose needed for any sort of therapeutic effect.

-Several hundred mcg/day is a better target as this is what frequent natto eaters in Japan would be consuming.
+Several hundred mcg/day is a better target as this is what frequent natto eaters in Japan consume.

 MK-7 vs MK-4